cncf/tag-security/assessments/projects/nats/self-assessment.md

 ### Ecosystem
 NATS, as a messaging system, plays a significant role in the cloud-native ecosystem due to its design and capabilities that align well with cloud-native principles and practices.
 [NATS in the CNCF Ecosystem](https://www.cncf.io/projects/nats/).
 - **[Microservices Architecture:](https://nats.io/blog/building-scalable-microservices-with-nats/)** NATS is particularly well-suited for microservices architectures commonly used in cloud-native environments.
 Its lightweight, high-performance nature makes it ideal for the communication needs of loosely coupled, independently deployable microservices.
 - **[Containerized Environments:](https://docs.nats.io/running-a-nats-service/nats-kubernetes)** NATS integrates seamlessly with containerized environments and orchestration platforms like Kubernetes.
 This integration is crucial for automated deployment, scaling, and management of containerized NATS instances, making it a natural fit for cloud-native workflows.
+Adding to its strengths, the embeddable nature of the nats-server allows developers to integrate it directly into applications.
+Projects like Choria.io leverage this feature, showcasing the adaptability of NATS within diverse cloud-native environments.

 ## Security issue resolution

 ### Responsible Disclosures Process

+The disclosure process is managed by triaging the report, drawing in subject-matter experts to ensure analysis is correct, and then scheduling work according to the triage results.
+NATS make sure to understand the report, then work to reproduce it, then understand the full potential impact in a couple of main deployment scenarios.
+Depending upon the triage, the fix might be developed in private and a release made without pushing the source to GitHub until the binaries are available, or the fix might just be merged to main and left for a later release, or anything in-between.
+If they feel that an issue is real and that people using NATS might be impacted, then in parallel with writing the fix, we draft an advisory.
+The advisory will be published when the new release is published.
+They check with the reporter for their desired acknowledgement in the credits

 Security issues can be reported through various channels:
 - **GitHub Reporting:** Report security issues at [NATS Server Security on GitHub](https://github.com/nats-io/nats-server/security).
 - **Email Reporting:** Security researchers can email at [security@nats.io](mailto:security@nats.io) to report security issues confidentially.